SubhadityaMukherjee/AI-knowledge-base/posts/KB/OpenML <> scikit-learn hackathon paris '24.md

 # Breakout Sessions Ideas

-This document contains the preliminary agenda and suggestion for [breakout sessions](#h.rto8plzar1dk).
+This document contains the preliminary agenda and suggestion for [OpenML <> scikit-learn hackathon paris '24](#h.rto8plzar1dk).
 Breakout sessions are discussions where we can brainstorm or exchange our experiences on specific topics.
 Feel free to propose additional sessions.

  💡 Feel free to add new session topics below, there is a template at the end.